JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 However, it's a bit uglier than the original;
 perhaps a nicer approach would be to allow one to supply `init` as a keyword argument to `maximum` itself.
 While this is not supported on Julia versions up through 1.5, it's a feature that seems to make sense, and this analysis suggests that it might also allow developers to make code more robust against certain kinds of invalidation.

+As this hopefully illustrates, there's often more than one way to "fix" an invalidation.
+Finding the best approach may require that we as a community develop experience with this novel consideration.

 ## Summary